 The exceptional ambiance and downright fun of exploring Pandora is something that we don’t really delve into here, so it’s worth reading our Pandora – World of Avatar Review for more on that.
 Suffice to say, we spent well over 15 hours in Pandora over the course of 3 days during our recent trip.
 That was during previews, so none of that time was spent waiting in lines.

 If you’re visiting anytime within the next year, lines will be part of the experience, and will add-on another couple of hours to however long you intend upon spending in Pandora – World of Avatar.

 Our recommendation would be to visit Pandora – World of Avatar first thing in the morning.
-If you’re a resort guest, go on a day when it has morning Extra Magic Hours starting at 7 a.m., and get in line for the turnstiles by 6:45 a.m. (at the latest).
-This should give you ample time to do both attractions once without FastPass+.
-You might even be able to do Flight of Passage twice.
+If you’re a resort guest, go on a day when it has morning Extra Magic Hours.
+On some days, these start at 7 a.m. (on other days, it’s 8 a.m.).
+Get in line for the turnstiles at least 30 minutes in advance, as they often open early.

 If you’re a non-resort guest, avoid morning Extra Magic Hours days, and get to the park turnstiles 45 minutes before opening.
+Again, the park tends to open early, so don’t wait until 5 minutes before rope drop.
 You might have more difficulty doing each attraction first thing before the wave of crowds descends upon the land, but it might be possible.